bibekanandadatta/JHU-Dissertation-Template/README.md

 - You can download/clone this repository from GitHub, and compress it as a zip file.
 Go to Overleaf, Click on **New Project** -> **Upload Project**, then upload the zipped folder.

 - If you have your Overleaf and GitHub account linked and want to have copies of the project in both places, you can **fork** this repository.
 Then go to Overleaf and click on **New Project** -> **Import from GitHub**, it should list the forked project.
 Once imported, you can start working on it.
-But Overleaf and GitHub will not sync automatically; you have to do it to have an updated version on GitHub.

 - Once you have imported the project, you need to compile the `00-main.tex` file using the `pdflatex` option (default on Overleaf) which will call all the auxiliary `.tex` files included to produce the final PDF.
 It should compile without any error on Overleaf.
 There might be warnings, but you can ignore them.

-> [!NOTE]
->
-> This template is no longer available on Overleaf Gallery as it takes time to release any updates made by me and especially Overleaf does not endorse making small patches or updates.
-For the same reason, it is not available a class on CTAN since it will require the user to have access to the most updated version of LaTeX distribution and frequent updates will be difficult.

 > [!TIP]
 >
 > Although it is very convenient to write your document on Overleaf, strongly consider backing up your work using Git or GitHub integration or the Dropbox sync feature.
-This may save you from losing your document in case of an accident.
-The second approach may work well in this case.
+If you use Overleaf and GitHub integration, you have to do **Push Overleaf Changes to GitHub** from the Overleaf Menu.
+It might be easier to backup the files with Dropbox Sync but I have not used it until now.
+Either of these approaches may save you from losing your document in case of an accident.

 ## Document formatting (customization beyond the requirements)

-As mentioned before, the template is based on the standard report class.
-However, I found the default formatting of the LaTeX report class (even with different packages) has disproportionate font sizes and spacing for different environments which led me to the customization while maintaining the requirements.
+Since the default formatting of the LaTeX report class (even with different packages loaded) has disproportionate font sizes and spacing for different environments, I customized the formatting while maintaining the library requirements.
 Look into this first to understand [how space is managed in LaTeX](https://www.overleaf.com/learn/latex/Articles/How_to_change_paragraph_spacing_in_LaTeX).

 - The document was typeset using Latin Modern Roman font (loaded using the `lmodern` package) for document typeset as it offers consistent typesetting between the text and math environments.